Psychology

 Credits 3

 This course is designed for psychology majors.
-In this course the student will explore the science of psychology.
-Concepts include but are not limited to: emotion, motivation, neurological and cognitive processing, brain development, learning, sex and gender, health and stress, memory, human development, personality, sensation, perception, social psychology, measurement and experimental methods, psychological disorders and therapies.
+In this course the students explore the science of psychology.
+Concepts include but are not limited to emotion, motivation, neurological and cognitive processing, brain development, learning, sex and gender, health and stress, memory, human development, personality, sensation, perception, social psychology, measurement and experimental methods, psychological disorders and therapies.
 Students are required to attend periodic recitation sessions.
 The recitation sessions are combined with the lecture class as the primary components for this course.

 PY 201: Psychology of Religion